algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 ```

 # Sharing data between contracts
 In additon to reading another contract's state, data can be passed between contracts.
 Algorand’s AVM gives smart contracts access to scratch space that can be used to temporarily store values, while the contract is executing.
 TEAL allows other contracts to read this scratch space.
 Scratch space can only be read by other transactions that the specific transaction is grouped with atomically.
-Additionally, because grouped transactions execute in the order they are grouped, contracts can not read scratch space for transactions that occur after the current contract transaction.
+Grouped transactions execute in the order they are grouped, contracts can not read scratch space for transactions that occur after the current contract transaction.

 This operation can be performed by using one of two opcodes (`gload` and `gloads`).
 With the `gload` opcode, the specific transaction to read and the slot number must be passed to the command.
 The `gloads` opcode will use the last value on the stack as the transaction index and must be passed the slot number to read.

-For example, with two grouped stateful smart contracts the following code can be used.
+For example, with two grouped smart contracts the following code can be used.

 Store an integer in scratch space in the first transaction.